AdobeDocs/experience-platform.en/help/query-service/query-accelerated-store/reporting-insights-data-model.md

 ---
 title: Query Accelerated Store Reporting Insights
-description: Learn how to build a reporting insights data model through Query Service for use with Accelerated Store data and user-defined dashboards.
+description: Learn how to build a reporting insights data model through Query Service for use with accelerated store data and user-defined dashboards.
 ---
 # Query accelerated store reporting insights

 The query accelerated store allows you to reduce the time and processing power required to gain critical insights from your data.
 Typically, data is processed at regular intervals (for example, on an hourly or daily basis) where aggregate views are created and reported upon.
 The analysis of these reports generated from aggregated data derives insights intended to improve business performance.
-The query accelerated store enables optimized data processing as only the required query data is retrieved.
+The query accelerated store provides a cache service, concurrency, an interactive experience, and a stateless API.
+However, it assumes the data is preprocessed and optimized for aggregated querying and not for raw data querying.

-The query accelerated store also allows you to build on existing Real-time Customer Data Platform data models to engage with or embed your reporting insights into a reporting/visualization framework.
-Real-time CDP offers Profiles, Segments, and Destinations as pre-configured insight dashboards.
-This document guides you through the process of creating your reporting insights data model for use with a stateless Adobe API and demonstrates how to extend Real-time CDP data models.
+The query accelerated store allows you to build a custom data model and/or extend on existing Real-time Customer Data Platform data models.
+You can then engage with or embed your reporting insights into a reporting/visualization framework of your choice.
+The Real-time CDP data model from Adobe Experience Platform provides insights on profiles, segments, and destinations and enables the Real-time CDP insight dashboards.
+This document guides you through the process of creating your reporting insights data model and also how to extend Real-time CDP data models as needed.

 ## Prerequisites